-Rock Climbing Trip Information - Skaha Group
+Rock Climbing & Kayaking Trip Information - Vancouver Island

-DATES: MAY 12-15th, 2025
+DATES: MAY 11-14th, 2026

 ITINERARY: Note: This is a tentative schedule that may change due to weather, wind, transportation, etc.